-This is because caffeine helps to reduce tightness in your airway.
+This is because the caffeine helps to reduce tightness in your airway.

-According to a review from 2010, suggest that that caffeine affects and improves the way your airways functions especially in pole with asthma.
+According to a review from 2010, suggest that that caffeine affects and improves the way your airways functions especially in people with asthma.

 However, bear in mind, that drinking too much coffee can increase your heart rate, thus you should watch your caffeine intake.